Maximum one-shot dissipated work from Renyi divergences: Introduction

 Thermodynamics concerns large scales and infinitesimally slow evolutions.
-In the thermodynamic limit, a system's size approaches infinity and is typified by mean behaviors.
-Infinitesimally slow, \emph{quasistatic}, processes are described with the free energy $F$, with temperature, and with other equilibrium quantities.
+In the thermodynamic limit, a system's size approaches infinity and is typified by mean behaviors. \emph{Quasistatic} processes proceed slowly enough that the system remains in equilibrium.
+Equilibrium quantities describe quasistatic processes---for example, the temperature $T$ and the free energy $F$ such as Helmholtz's, $- \kB T \ln Z$ (wherein $\kB$ denotes Boltzmann's constant and $Z$ denotes a partition function).

-Two recently developed frameworks generalize thermodynamic concepts, such as work and heat, beyond slow processes and infinite sizes. {\em Fluctuation relations} interrelate equilibrium quantities such as $F$ with nonequilibrium processes~(e.g.,~\cite{Jarzynski97,Crooks99,Tasaki00,KawaiPV07,QuanD08,Seifert12}). {\em One-shot statistical mechanics} quantifies the efficiency with which work can be invested or extracted, not only on average as the number of trials approaches infinity, but also if few trials are performed (e.g.,~\cite{DahlstenRRV11,EgloffDRV12,Aberg13,Dahlsten13,HorodeckiO13}).
-One-shot statistical mechanics grew from {\em one-shot information theory} (e.g.,~\cite{Renyi61,Renner05,Datta09,DupuisKFRR12}), the study of entropies apart from Shannon's and von Neumann's~\cite{NielsenC10}, to describe protocols whose trials are not necessarily independent and identically distributed according to the same probability distribution or quantum state.
-A combination of fluctuation relations and one-shot statistical mechanics describes quite general thermodynamic systems~\cite{YungerHalpernGDV14}.
+Two recently developed frameworks generalize thermodynamic concepts, such as work and heat, beyond slow processes and infinite sizes. {\em Fluctuation relations} interrelate equilibrium quantities such as $F$ and nonequilibrium processes~(e.g.,~\cite{Jarzynski97,Crooks99,Tasaki00,KawaiPV07,QuanD08,Seifert12}).
+One-shot statistical mechanics is used to quantify the efficiency with which work can be invested or extracted, including outside the assumptions of conventional statistical mechanics (e.g.,~\cite{DahlstenRRV11,EgloffDRV12,Aberg13,Dahlsten13,HorodeckiO13}): First, the system may be small, violating the thermodynamic limit.
+Second, the work performed in any given trial---rather than just the work averaged over trials---may be reasoned about.
+Third, the system may occupy a quantum state coherent relative to the energy eigenbasis.